FAQs on the OeNB’s financial statements

 Generally speaking, monetary policy operations are used to either expand or reduce monetary liquidity in the markets.
 To this effect, the Eurosystem uses a range of operations.

 The Eurosystem uses, above all, tender operations to provide liquidity to credit institutions in the euro area.
-These operations may be broken down into:
+These operations may be broken down into:- main refinancing operations,

 This item comprises current account balances of credit institutions subject to minimum reserve requirements and monetary policy instruments that absorb liquidity from credit institutions.
-These operations may be broken down into:
+These operations may be broken down into:- the minimum reserve system,

 This item comprises the securities bought under the Eurosystem’s asset purchase programs.
 For details, see “Which asset purchase programs are reflected in the OeNB’s balance sheet?”